 This may be a gas-only account, an electricity account, or a dual fuel deal.

-These sort of tariffs may be among the cheapest available; an alternative arrangement may be that a tariff is available to both online and off-line customers, but that those who choose to manage it online will receive an additional discount.
+Online tariffs tend to be among the cheapest around.
+An alternative is a tariff available to both online and offline customers – people who choose to manage it online will get a discount.

 Perhaps the main drawback of an online tariff is that it might not be suitable for customers who aren't confident in using tech.